-Employer's Rights under the Plan
+Employer's, and Plan Administrator's, Rights under the Plan

-Employer's Right to Change or End the Plan
+Right to Change or End the Plan

 University of Hartford reserves the right to terminate, suspend, withdraw, amend or modify the Plan, or any Component Benefit Plan, in whole or in part at any time.
-Any affiliated employer reserves the right to withdraw from and terminate its participation in the Plan or Component Benefit Plan. thereby terminating, suspending, amending or modifying the Plan as to its Plan participants.
+Any affiliated employer reserves the right to withdraw from and terminate its participation in the Plan or Component Benefit Plan, thereby terminating, suspending, amending or modifying the Plan as to its Plan participants.
 Generally, unless specifically provided otherwise in an underlying document relating to the applicable Component Benefit Plan, any amounts remaining in the Plan at termination will be distributed as if they were insurance company refunds/rebates (see heading "Insurance Company Refund").

-Employer's Right to Interpret the Plan
+Right to Interpret the Plan

 University of Hartford has the right to appoint the Plan Administrator of the Plan.
 The Plan Administrator has discretion to interpret the provisions of the Plan and any Component Benefit Plan, to make factual determinations, and to delegate such authority.
-The Plan Administrator's and/or delegate's interpretations and decisions are conclusive and binding on all Plan participants.
+The Plan Administrator's and/or delegate's interpretations and decisions are conclusive and binding on all Plan participants, employers, and all other persons.

-Employer's Right of Reimbursement
+Subrogation and Right of Reimbursement